Dallas Art Fair: Booth A5

 10 - 13 April 2025

 Gazelli Art House is delighted to announce its debut at the Dallas Art Fair 2025, presenting a selection of works by pioneering artists Derek Boshier (1937—2024), Pauline Boty (1938—1966), Harold Cohen (1928—2016) and Jann Haworth (b.
 1942).
-This significant display brings together rare and historically important pieces that showcase the groundbreaking contributions these artists have made across painting, drawing, and sculpture.
+The selection underscores the significance of Dallas—and Texas more broadly—in the careers of major British post-war artists.
+Some lived in the state, while others have been exhibited and collected by leading Texan institutions, including the Dallas Museum of Art and the Museum of Fine Arts, Houston.

 • Derek Boshier, 1937 – 2024